 Jeep Pressure No. 1 was a 1959 Willys with a deluge gun behind the cab.
-The little truck could drive closer to a fire than a larger truck could, laying the hose from a pumper.
+The little "turret wagon" could drive closer to a fire than a larger truck could, laying the hose from a pumper.

 This great shot was taken circa 1961 by Warren Redick.
 See also a right side photo (100K JPEG) from the Ken Buchanan collection.

 I ran across this uncredited fire scene photo of Jeep Pressure No. 1 and an Autocar squad with their deck guns in action.
 I would like to find more information and a better copy of this.
 See also an archival photo of No. 1 being shown off at a Fire Department display (120K JPEG).

 Jeep Pressure No. 1 was later renamed Deluge Unit 671, with no apparent upgrades other than a new red and black paint job.
 It was photographed by Dick Adelman in April 1975, and was retired in 1977.